jeffersonscientific/Delft3D/preCICE_DIMR_requirements_highlevel_summary.md

 During the PoC, the team assigned this requirement an **average score of 1.80 on the 0–3 scale**, which implies that preCICE meets this requirement.

 Representative PoC comments were:
-- "The preCICE API for different languages (including the Fortran module and C++ header) can be found in the documentation that links to the code"
+- The preCICE API for different languages (including the Fortran module and C++ header) can be found in the documentation that links to the code.
-- "Doxygen API documentation exists"
+- Doxygen API documentation exists.
-- "Rich set of language bindings"
+- Rich set of language bindings.

 From a technical perspective, considering preCICE's architecture and features: